 The Academic Program Review Committee will review self-studies utilizing two rubrics (attached).
 The first rubric addresses the completeness of the document and the self-study rubric tracks progress toward "Sustainable Continuous Program Improvement."
 It is not the expectation that all programs are immediately at this level, but that through short and long term planning, programs are working toward this goal.
 The Academic Program Review Coordinator will compile the feedback from the committee and submit a report and the two rubrics to the program faculty and dean.
 It is then up to the program faculty to decide if they want to integrate this feedback into their self-study and potentially adjust their short and long term goals.
-The program should return the self-study to the Academic Program Review.
+The program should return the self-study to the Academic Program Review Coordinator, who will in-turn pass it on to the Vice President of Academic Affairs for review.